Scenario Based Learning in Financial Literacy

 -

-Given projected retirement income, expenses, and market assumptions, the participant determines whether current retirement readiness is sufficient and selects a corrective action focuses on long-term sustainability without increasing overall risk exposure
+Given projected retirement income, expenses, and market assumptions, the participant determines whether current retirement readiness is sufficient.
+If needed the participant can select a corrective action that focuses on long-term sustainability without increasing overall risk exposure.

 -

-When presented with multiple retirement income sources, the participant prioritizes and sequences withdrawals to maintain a sustainable withdrawal rate below 8% while minimizing depletion risk during market downturns.
+When presented with multiple retirement income sources, the participant prioritizes withdrawals to maintain a sustainable rate below 8% while minimizing depletion risk during market downturns.

 -